onnx/onnx/.github/ISSUE_TEMPLATE/feature_request.md

 ### What is the problem that this feature solves?
 Please detail the discrepancy with our current functionality.

+### Describe the alternatives you have considered
+A clear and concise description of any alternative solutions or features you've considered

 ### Describe the feature
 Why is this feature necessary?
 What does it accomplish?